Vyral/base-template/_posts/2019-08-01-3-times-you-should-hire-an-appraiser-before-selling.md

 {% include youtube.html %}

-<center>It doesn’t often make sense to hire an appraiser before selling, but there are a few times when it does.
-Here are three prime examples.</center>
+<center><em>It doesn&rsquo;t often make sense to hire an appraiser before selling, but there are a few times when it does.
+Here are three prime examples.</em></center>

+&nbsp;

 Hiring an appraiser before you sell your home is usually a waste of money However, there are a few exceptions, and we’ll go over each of the most common today: